The most American moments of every presidential administration, part two

 It takes a big man to get elected when the other party is dominant.
 Advantage: Cleveland.

-Even though the United States had no real external threats at the time of Grover Cleveland’s first term, the coastal defenses and U.S. Navy hadn’t really seen a major upgrade since the Civil War, more than 30 years prior.
+Even though the United States had no real external threats at the time of Grover Cleveland’s first term, the coastal defenses and the U.S. Navy hadn’t undergone a major upgrade since the Civil War, more than 30 years prior.
 After all, land wars inside the United States against native tribes had been the focus.
 Cleveland upgraded the coastal defenses of 27 different sites.
 And while the Navy received a few good new, steel ships during Arthur’s administration, Cleveland ensured they were completed and ordered 16 more.
-The forts would last until the outbreak of World War II, while the new U.S. Navy ships would come in handy defeating Spain just a decade later.
+The forts would last until the outbreak of World War II, while the new U.S. Navy ships would come in handy in defeating Spain just a decade later.